Lecturer (higher education): job description

 - attending and speaking at conferences and seminars

-The requirement to publish research work and general commitment to the job commonly results in HE teachers working long hours, including evenings and weekends.
+The requirement to publish research work and general commitment to the job commonly results in higher education (HE) teachers working long hours, including evenings and weekends.
 An excellent teaching and research record is generally necessary for career progression as there is strong competition for senior positions.

 - Higher education establishments

 Many people enter the profession via part-time teaching/temporary contracts.
-Vacancies are advertised via the internet, in local, regional and national newspapers, the Times Higher Education and publications relevant to the subject area to be taught.
-A few specialist recruitment agencies such as Education Lecturing Services (Nottingham) also handle vacancies.
+Vacancies are advertised via the internet, in local, regional and national newspapers, in the Times Higher Education and in publications relevant to the subject area to be taught.
+A few specialist recruitment agencies also handle vacancies.

-The minimum academic requirements for entry into higher education (HE) teaching are a good degree (min 2:2) and a postgraduate qualification (often a PhD) that are relevant to the subject to be taught.
-Many HE teachers are mature candidates who have also gained several years pertinent professional or industrial work experience.
+The minimum academic requirements for entry into HE teaching are a good degree (min 2:2) and a postgraduate qualification (often a PhD) that are relevant to the subject to be taught.
+Many HE teachers are mature candidates who have also gained several years' pertinent professional or industrial work experience.